 How important is it that I include graphs and bar charts in my Report and Presentation?

-It is much easier to see a relationship in the trends and ratios if a student uses graphics such as pie charts, bar charts, diagrams and graphs as they can depict complex situations and relationships far better than a whole paragraph of text.
+It is much easier to see a relationship in the trends and ratios if a student uses graphic representation such as pie charts, bar charts, diagrams and graphs as they can depict complex situations and relationships far better than a whole paragraph of text.
 Just about every topic contains some numerical data that can benefit from being presented in this way rather than in written text – and although we have tried to get this message across it still seems to fall on some deaf ears….
 There are two relevant assessment criteria that apply here – presentation of the project findings in the report and the PowerPoint Presentation.
 If a student has not used graphs and charts etc. I am inclined to fail them either on one or both sections as the work usually has not demonstrated effective presentation of the findings.
 There is nothing more daunting than seeing a RAP that contains hundreds of written figures and knowing there are much better ways the student could have shown this data.
 (OBU marker)

-How important is it to reference properly?
+How important is it to use references properly?

 Skills and Learning Statement including presentation

-In many cases students list out what they did but do not reflect upon why they took a particular course of action.
+In many cases, students list out what they did but do not reflect upon why they took a particular course of action.
 With Q2 we don’t just want to know what went well, we are also interested in the challenges you met in coping with producing the RAP.
 When you address all 4 questions try to tell us HOW you feel you learned something from doing your work and how this may help you in future.
 There are no set answers as everything is dependent on the individual student and their experience however if a student does not do sufficient self-reflection like this as they have not fulfilled the assessment criteria, then we have no alternative but to fail them on Self-reflection.
 (OBU marker)

 How many slides should be included in Presentation file?